gquagliano/foxtrot-framework-en/README.md

 **Please note: The framework is currently under develpment.
 But we are close to the first MVP release!**

+## Wiki

+Access the wiki for instructions to get started, guides and documentation 👉 https://github.com/gquagliano/foxtrot-framework-en/wiki

 ## What is Foxtrot?

 ![](https://github.com/gquagliano/foxtrot-framework/wiki/img/editor.jpg)